New York Times Bestselling author

 I love books.
 I love reading them, I love discussing them, I love writing them.
 I love immersing myself into a great story and having the opportunity to see a new world through a fresh set of eyes.
 My 100-year-old grandmother once told me: “As long as I have a good book, I will never be lonely.”
 I feel the same way.

 I guess I should have known from the beginning that I wanted to be a writer.
 I had the great fortune of growing up in upstate New York, in the Hudson River Valley.
 As the third of four kids, I would often wander off into the woods behind my backyard and spend hours, alone, totally absorbed in my own imaginings.
-I’d create characters and scenes and lots of interpersonal drama.
+I’d create characters and scenes and lots of drama.
 I still remember many of the characters and storylines I first imagined at around age nine.
 I’ve always been an avid reader, and I loved staging plays with my siblings and cousins.
 I recall the difficulty of trying to get my 7-year-old cousins to remember their lines from Romeo and Juliet.

 So, in my free time, I began to write fiction.
 It started out as a post-workday release, a way to unwind after the hectic newsroom.
 Before long, I found myself completely consumed with this new hobby.
 Suddenly, I was rushing home from work to grab my laptop and get to writing.
 I’d find myself surprised on the subway, at the grocery store, out for dinner, with some new idea for some scene or character or a piece of dialogue, and I’d run back to my apartment, worried that I might lose the idea before I could get it down on paper.

 Energized and encouraged by this early part of the process, I kept going.
 Writing became, for me, a guilty pleasure.
 It was an indulgence for weeknights and weekends.
 It was the fun I got to have after work.
 Four years and three completed novels later, I realized that perhaps I was in the wrong line of work.
 Perhaps writing novels, even though it seemed too fun to actually be work, could in fact be my future.
-I was so fortunate to meet my agent at Dupree Miller and Associates and by the fall of 2012, we had signed a deal to publish my first historical fiction novel, The Traitor’s Wife, with Howard Books, a division of Simon and Schuster.
+I was so fortunate to meet my agent at Dupree Miller and Associates and by the fall of 2012, we had signed a deal to publish my first historical fiction novel, The Traitor’s Wife, with Simon and Schuster.

 That was such a fun debut project for so many reasons, but particularly because of how close to home (quite literally) the setting was.
 Like The Traitor’s Wife, my second project, The Accidental Empress, was set in a rich and captivating time period that had a personal significance to me, but told from a fresh perspective.
 My protagonist, Sisi (also known as Empress Elisabeth of Austria), was a woman who had a front row seat to history, though her story remains largely untold.